 Sheet-Pan Teriyaki Salmon and Baby Bok Choy is fast, flavorful and tasty, perfect for busy weeknights.
 With only 5-10 minutes of hands on time before baking in the oven, you can have a healthy dinner on the table in under 25 minutes.
-Keep it vegan with Tofu if you like and serve it over nutty brown rice or simply on its own for a light, low-carb dinner.
+Keep it vegan with Tofu if you like and serve it over nutty brown rice, or Kyoto Sweet Potatoes, or simply on its own for a light, low-carb dinner.
 The homemade teriyaki marinade is simple to whip up and low in sugar.

 Cut the baby bok toy into ¾- ½ inch thin wedges, for faster cooking.
 I prefer thicker cuts of salmon.

 Mix the teriyaki ingredients together in a small bowl and spoon over everything.
 Add orange zest to the salmon.

 Place in a warm oven and when it comes out 12-15 minutes later, you will have a delicious dinner.

 How easy is that?!
 Let me know what you think.